 What We Like: Head Chef, Rosheen Kaul’s Inventive Dishes with complex flavours.

 11. Osteria Ilaria

-Succulent seafood, mouth-watering gnocchi, perfectly grilled zucchini and smoked beetroot is just the start of what you will be treated with at Melbourne restaurant Osteria Ilaria.
+Succulent seafood, mouth-watering gnocchi, perfectly grilled zucchini and smoked beetroot is just the start of what you’ll experience at Osteria Ilaria.
 If narrowing down options on this Italian menu and the international wine list is not your strong point, simply opt for the chef’s selection to get the best of the crop.